w3f/polkadot-spec/docs/sect-finality.md

 - Create MMR root (bagPeaks):
     - Signature: baggingPeaks(peaksIndexes: List[int]) -> str
-    - Description: creates the single MMR root based on the list of peaks, returns the hash string of the  MMR root corresponding to the current state of the tree.
+    - Description: creates the single MMR root based on the list of peaks, and returns the hash string of the  MMR root corresponding to the current state of the tree.

 - Verify Node (verifyProof):
     - Signature: verifyNode(nodeHash: str, requiredProofNodes: List[str], MMRroot: str) -> bool